thomasgnuttall/carnatic-motifs-cmmr-2021/README.md

 ### Notebooks
 Some notebook walkthroughs are available in `notebooks` for the traditions Carnatic Music, Arab Andalusian Music and Hindustani Music (more details within)

 Results for these notebooks can be found in `output`.
-Those corresponding to the application discussed in _Nuttall, T., Plaja, G., Pearson, L., Serra, X.: The Matrix Profile for Motif Discovery in Audio - AnExample Application in Carnatic Music.
+Those corresponding to the application discussed in _Nuttall, T., Plaja, G., Pearson, L., Serra, X.: The Matrix Profile for Motif Discovery in Audio - An Example Application in Carnatic Music.
 In: 15th International Symposium Computer Music Multidisciplinary Resarch, Tokyo, 2021_ can be found in `output/indian_carnatic`

 ### General Usage
 To run pipeline on a custom audio, alter the notebooks or use the CLI...